 Amina’s classes are small and students are encouraged to get to know each other in class as we also have club night out(s).
 Amina has been teaching as a teen and even in college, starting first as a volunteer.
-She has been professionally teaching now for 8 years.
+She has been teaching now for 9 years.
 Her classes have been featured on Fox 5 News.
 Click here To see the press

-Amina has been invited to be a judge at dance competitions including the Indian National Competition Boogie Woogie shown on Sony TV in India and America.
+Amina has been invited to be a judge at dance competitions including the Indian National Competition Boogie Woogie shown on Sony TV in both India and America.
 (It’s an Indian Show similar in popularity and format to the American show “So You Think You Can Dance”.)
 She has also judged the Macdonald Dance Competition as well as the Muqabla 2008 Dance Competition and the Muqabla 2009 Competitions and most recently the India Day Competition in 2011.
 Contact Amina if you need a dance judge for an upcoming competition.

 Dance Training & Certifications: